stappersg/vBook/src/reference/config-file.md

-# Complete vSMTP vsl config key/value list
+# Configuration reference

-The behavior of your server can be configured using a configuration file, and using the `-c, --config` flag of the `vsmtp`.
+The behavior of your server can be configured using a configuration file, and using the `-c, --config` pointing to the `vsmtp.vsl` entry-point script.

 All the [parameters](#parameters) are optional and have default values.
 If `-c, --config` is not provided, the default values of the configuration will be used.

-The configuration file will be read and parsed right after starting the program, producing an error if there is an invalid syntax, a filepath failed to be opened, or any kind of errors.
+The configuration file will be read and parsed right after starting the program, producing an error if there is an invalid syntax, a filepath failed to be resolved, or any other kind of errors.

-If you have a non-explicit error when you start your server, you can create an issue on the [github repo](https://github.com/viridIT/vSMTP), or ask for help in our discord server.
+If you have a non-explicit error when you start your server, you can create an issue on the [github repository](https://github.com/viridIT/vSMTP), or ask for help in our discord server.

 ## Format